peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README.md

 # Header External Login Module

-The _Header External Login Module_ is a JAAS login module for Apache Sling that allows users to login in using a set of HTTP headers.
+The _Header External Login Module_ is a JAAS login module for Apache Sling that allows users to log in using a set of HTTP headers.
 The intended use case for this login module is to delegate authentication to an upstream system.
 This will typically be an SSO solution configured at the web-tier/web server that handles the user authentication and then proxies the request to Sling.
 As a practical example, Apache HTTPD, [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) and
 [Google's OAuth 2.0 API](https://developers.google.com/identity/protocols/oauth2/openid-connect) were used during the development of this module.
-If you are interested in using this module to add OpenID Connect support to your Sling application, follow and the _Prerequisites_ and _Installation_ section below, then refer to [README-OPENIDC.md]() instead.
+If you are interested in using this module to add OpenID Connect support to your Sling application, follow the _Prerequisites_ and _Installation_ section below, then refer to [README-OPENIDC.md](README-OPENIDC.md).
 To use the Header External Module on its own, continue reading.

 ## How it Works